prokube-ai/kubeflow-examples/serving/hf-text-embeddings-inference/README.md

+## Hugging Face Text Embeddings Inference
+Currently, vLLM does not support embedding or reranking models.
+Therefore, this example demonstrates how to deploy the Hugging Face Text Embeddings Inference (TEI) containers.

-## Create Secret
+## Create a Secret

-To securely use an API-Key within your Kubernetes environment, you need to create a secret that holds the encoded value of the key.
+To use an API-Key within your Kubernetes environment, you need to create a secret that holds the encoded value of the key.
 Here's how you can do
 it: